-- Lobster season runs from August 6 through March 31, with a two-day Sport Season—better known as mini-season—beginning at 12:01 a.m. on July 30 and ending at 11:59 p.m. on July 31.
+- Lobster season runs from August 6 through March 31, with a two-day Sport Season—better known as mini-season—beginning at 12:01 a.m. on the last consecutive Wednesday and Thursday of July.
 Every diver must have a Recreational Saltwater Fishing License ($17) and a Lobster Permit ($5).
-Just about every tackle shop and Wal-Mart can issue these, taking just a few moments.
+Just about every tackle shop and Wal-Mart can issue these, taking just a few moments, or order it online here, or over the phone by calling 888-347-4356.
 When it comes to mini season, it's safe to assume you will be stopped by the Florida Fish and Wildlife Conservation Commission, regardless if you catch anything, so be prepared.

-- Divers and snorkelers must display a divers-down flag while in the water, and it must be stowed immediately upon exiting the water.
-Divers-down flags—which bear a red rectangle with a white diagonal stripe slashed across—must by 20 inches by 24 inches minimum when displayed on a boat, while the flag must be 12 by 12 when attached to a float.
+- Divers and snorkelers must display a divers-down flag while in the water, both in the water and on the boat, and it must be stowed immediately upon exiting the water.
+Divers-down flags—which bear a red rectangle with a white diagonal stripe slashed across—must measure 20 inches by 24 inches minimum when displayed on a boat, while the flag must be 12 by 12 when attached to a float.
 Boaters: Stay a minimum of 300 feet away from a diver-down flag.

 - While on the water, fishermen may not exceed the daily bag limit—12 per person per day during mini-season; six per day per person during regular season.
 During mini-season, the bag limit extends onto land, with just 12 allowed on Wednesday, doubling on Thursday (unless in the Florida Keys/Monroe County, which limits daily catches to just six).